Start My Answer

 If you know you don’t owe a debt, or that the amount represented is inaccurate, you can respond to the lawsuit.
 When Forster & Garbus sues, the burden of proof rests upon them because they initiated the lawsuit.

 If you respond by denying all the claims that you believe are untrue, or even partially untrue, the collector will be required to prove each one.
-If they aren't able to prove the you owe the debt, then you may win the lawsuit.
+If they aren't able to prove that you owe the debt, then you may win the lawsuit.

 To learn more about how to reach a debt settlement with Forster & Garbus, check out this video: